i-Faith/i-Faith/README.md

 ## 👋 Hi there, I'm Faith Cheptoo

-- Junior Data Scientist Student | Health Science Background | Passionate about Data & Analytics
+- Data Science and Data Engineering Student| Health Science Background | Passionate about Data & Analytics
 - I am passionate about exploring how data can transform healthcare and decision-making.
 - Currently learning and building projects in data analytics and machine learning.